 Meetings with groups are all informal ‘chat café’ style.

 New and existing friends with dreams

-Having helped over 850 projects since 1983, we enjoy continuing to support and promote the people behind them – contacts and friends who have shared their schemes and dreams and enabled us to progress ours.
+Having helped thousands of projects since 1983, we enjoy continuing to support and promote many of the personalities behind them – contacts and friends who have shared their schemes and dreams and enabled us to progress ours.
 The nature of some projects make them private and these are never published by us.
 Those published on this website are all in the public domain.

 “The HoBB” exists to add its best worth to the World as it turns.
 By combining our thoughts, actions and produce with the progress of all, we aim to give the most we can to those who follow.